framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 This can be used in conjunction with the "Block freecam" to freeze the freecam in a specific, nongameplay place, while you move the character around.

 Do keep in mind tho that this feature only works if the developers use Unity's Legacy Input system for their game.
 If the game uses a custom solution or the latest Unity system then this won't work.
 Implementing this for Unity's new system is in the backlog, so if you find a game using it (should say `Initialized new InputSystem support.` on the logs) then please let me know on the [repository issues page](https://github.com/originalnicodr/CinematicUnityExplorer/issues) so I can implement it using that game!

+In the meantime, if you need to disable the game input and the mod isn't doing so automatically you can try looking for the right game object or component to disable.
+Follow the steps described in the [gameplay camera section](#gameplay-camera) to do so.

 ## Follow object